0-harshit-0/packet-capture/README.md

 # Packet Capture
 Capture raw packets from layer 3 and above using python.
-For the time being it only works on windows and with limited filters but it will soon be updated and for other platform as well.
+It only works on windows and but it will soon be updated for other platforms as well.

 ### Installation